Wendy Williams Confronts Aubrey O’Day About Romance With Eric Trump: Watch Shocking Video

 The two were reportedly romantically involved until March 2012 when Don.
 Jr. called off the affair after his wife and mother of his five kids, Vanessa, 40, discovered emails between her husband and O’Day.

 As previously reported, Vanessa filed for an uncontested divorce from Trump on March 15, 2018.
-“After 12 years of marriage, we have decided to go our separate ways,” the pair in a statement to Us at the time.
+“After 12 years of marriage, we have decided to go our separate ways,” the pair said in a statement to Us Weekly at the time.
 “We will always have tremendous respect for each other and our families.
 We have five beautiful children together and they remain our top priority.
 We ask for your privacy during this time.”